pieroproietti/penguins-eggs/sourceforge/files/DEBS/testing/README.md

 for better internationalization, on the command skel - class xdg.ts, as suggested Emer Chen.

+* removed echo `calamares is...` when we check for calamares existence.

 ## Krill
 An OEM installation is divided into two phases, the first to be carried out in the company is the pre-installation which installs the operating system by configuring it with a live user, the second is the final configuration phase which takes place after delivery to the user.